JeffZeng/fbmessager-webhook-api/README.md

 # fbmessager-webhook-api
-Implemented a fb messenger robot by using Jersey.
+Implemented a fb messenger robot with Jersey and restfb library.